Braveoneone/final-project-dialogue-system2/README.md

 # Report Yiyi Wang
 ## 1. Introduction
-Interface to API application
-Information State Update (ISU)
-Develop a travel recommendation application whose main function is to recommend tourist restaurants, activities, etc.
-Use a travel information API, such as the TripAdvisor API or Yelp API, to get details, reviews, locations, and so on about individual restaurants.
+I implement the Interface to API application basing on Lab 1 coding project.
+The main purpose is to develop a travel recommendation application whose main function is to recommend tourist restaurants, activities, etc. I use a travel information API, such as the TripAdvisor API or Yelp API, to get details, reviews, locations, and so on about individual restaurants.
+Since it is so challenge to implement in technical perspective, I spent several days to explore and implement it successfully.
+Therefore, this project is more technical implement than a few conversations flow designing.
 ### Yelp Fusion API
 Website of API: *https://docs.developer.yelp.com/docs/getting-started* Provide detailed information about restaurants, hotels, attractions, etc., including opening hours, user reviews, ratings, etc.